damncabbage/purescript-workshop/README.markdown

 ## Setup

-Before starting:

-* If you are reading this from inside the Workshop VM, everything is set up and ready to go; this file should be sitting in a `workshop` folder off the home directory.

-* If you've chosen to set this up independently, this will be a bit more complicated so we need to assume you know what you're doing:
+[Context: This workshop was meant to be tackled from inside a virtual machine (Virtualbox w/ an OVA).
+A bootstrap script was also provided in case people wanted to set up PureScript on their own machines.]

+To get started:

 1. Clone this git repo to somewhere local on your machine,
-  2. Run the bootstrap setup script (with `./bootstrap.sh from inside the checked-out workshop directory).
+2. Run the bootstrap setup script (with `./bootstrap.sh`, from inside the checked-out workshop directory).
    This script will:
    * Check and install any tools you need (Node, npm, PureScript / pcs, Pulp, purescript-psa, pscid), and
    * Run a `bower install`, `npm install` and an `npm run -s build` on every exercise, to prepare the exercises for you in advance (eg. if you're only connected to the 'net for a short while).

 It's recommended that you use an editor with some PureScript integration.
-The VM has [Atom](https://atom.io/) set up with the [atom-ide-purescript](https://github.com/nwolverson/atom-ide-purescript) plugin installed already.
-Alternatively, [pscid](https://github.com/kRITZCREEK/pscid) is already installed and can be used as a file-watch + fast-rebuild tool with any editor.
+I recommend [Atom](https://atom.io/) set up with the [atom-ide-purescript](https://github.com/nwolverson/atom-ide-purescript) plugin, opening each exercise as a separate project.
+Alternatively, [pscid](https://github.com/kRITZCREEK/pscid) is an alternative that can be used as a file-watch + fast-rebuild tool with any editor.

 ## Exercises